Best Dog Shampoo by Coat Type

 Sensitive / Allergic Skin

 For dogs with allergies, the goal is to remove allergens (pollen, dust mites, food residue) without adding new ones (fragrance, dyes, harsh detergents).
-Veterinary Formula Hypoallergenic does exactly this β nothing extra.
+Veterinary Formula Hypoallergenic does exactly this - nothing extra.
+If the itching persists after switching shampoos, our dog problem solver helps sort skin allergies from other causes.

 For more severe skin allergies, consult a veterinarian about medicated shampoos: chlorhexidine for bacterial issues, ketoconazole for yeast, miconazole for combination.